-The Consolidated Financial Statements of the Company have been prepared in accordance with Sri Lanka Accounting Standards comprising SLFRS and LKAS (hereafter referred as "SLFRS") as issued by the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).
+The consolidated financial statements of the Company have been prepared in accordance with Sri Lanka Accounting Standards comprising SLFRS and LKAS (hereafter referred as "SLAS") as issued by the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).

-The consolidated financial statements have been prepared on a historical cost basis, except for investment properties, buildings classified as property, plant and equipment, short term investments that have been measured at fair value.
+These consolidated financial statements presented in Sri Lankan Rupees have been prepared on a historical cost basis, except for investment properties, buildings classified as property, plant and equipment, short term investments that have been measured at fair value.

-These Financial Statements are presented in Sri Lankan Rupees.
-The preparation and presentation of these Financial Statements are in compliance with the Companies Act No. 07 of 2007.
+The preparation and presentation of these consolidated financial statements are in compliance with the Companies Act No. 07 of 2007.